emreyolcu/drag-scroll/README.md

   If you do not want to use mouse buttons with DragScroll, set `button` to 0.

+- **Modifier keys**:
-- The default modifier key for activating drag scrolling is the Shift key.
+  The default modifier key for activating drag scrolling is the Shift key.
   If you want to use a different set of modifiers, run the following command, replacing `[KEYS...]` by a space-separated set of modifier keys chosen from among `capslock`, `shift`, `control`, `option`, `command`.